phughk/MachineLearningSQLInterface/README.md

-The idea behind this project is to provide data exploration algorithms on top of an SQL interface.
+The idea behind this project is to provide data exploration algorithms on top of a provided SQL database.

 The SQL credentials should be provided as parameter variables or environment variables as described below (TODO).